tblobaum/central-order/index.md

 ### CHAPTER XVII
 ENCOURAGE YOUR ENEMIES to enjoy the Sunset.

+### CHAPTER XVIII
+Pyramid building leads to belief.
+Belief leads to freedom fighters.
+Freedom fighters lead to Zionism.
+Zionism leads to conflict.
+Conflict leads to diaspora.
+Diaspora leads to democracy.
+Democracy leads to diversity.
+Diversity leads to conflict.
+Conflict leads to pharaoh.
+Pharaoh leads to pyramid building.

 ## ABOUT THE AUTHOR
 #### THE AUTHOR’S NAME
 (bpdtjg) - (hrl) - [aeiouy] - (hrlnm) - [bpdtjg] - (hrl) - [aeiouy] - (hrlnm)